jkuhno/ragis/README.md

 ##### Assign Log Analytics Reader Role:

-The Service Principal also needs to be able to query data from the Log Analytics Workspace.
+The Log Analytics Reader role is needed for the service principal to be able to query log data from the Log Analytics Workspace

 1. **Assign Log Analytics Reader Role**:
    - Go to the **Log Analytics Workspace** you are using with Sentinel.